firebase/geofire-java/README.md

 });
 ```

-To remove a location and delete it from Firebase simply pass the location's key to `removeLocation`:
+To remove a location and delete it from the database simply pass the location's key to `removeLocation`:

 ```java
 geoFire.removeLocation("firebase-hq");